c4spar/deno-cliffy/command/README.md

 ### Generic global parent types

-If you want to split your command into different commands/files, you can define required global parent options in the constructor of the child command.
+If you want to split up your command into different command instances, to organize your commands into different files, you can define required global parent options in the constructor of the child command.

 > foo.ts